abuiles/ember-101/ember-data.md

 in the **PromiseArray** via the [(Ember.PromiseProxyMixin](http://emberjs.com/api/classes/Ember.PromiseProxyMixin.html#property_isFulfilled).

-It has the following properties that we can use to guide the flow of our application.
+Ember.PromiseProxyMixin has the following properties that we can use to guide the flow of our application:

 |isFulfilled |